explaingit

 USE CASE 2

-Orchestrate machine learning training jobs that depend on data preparation, feature engineering, and model evaluation steps.
+Orchestrate machine learning model training jobs that depend on data preprocessing steps completing first.

 USE CASE 3